What is Assisted Living?

 • Can they manage their medication safely?

-The right time for assisted living is a decision involving both personal choice and safety.
-For some, this may mean personal care is an option from the onset due to a lack of ability to perform Activities of daily living.
+For some, personal care is an option from the onset due to a lack of ability to perform Activities of daily living.
 On the contrary, some find they can continue to live independently but eventually get to a point where they require assistance around the clock.
-Others may not be able to live alone at all and require help with multiple tasks each day.
+Others may be unable to live alone and need help with multiple daily tasks.

-One of the most challenging decisions you will ever have to make is choosing where to live when it becomes evident assisted living is necessary.
-The best way to decide on the appropriate senior housing option is by determining what level of care your elderly loved one needs, then looking at what types of options are available in your area.
-Choosing a home for your loved one can be challenging.
-Here are the factors you need to consider:
+One of the most challenging decisions you will ever have to make is choosing where your elderly loved one lives when it becomes evident that assisted living is necessary.
+The best way to decide on the appropriate senior housing option is by determining what level of care your elderly loved one needs and then looking at available options in your area.
+You also should read online reviews on various assisted living communities to hear feedback from current and past residents.
+Make sure to check Google, Bing, and Yahoo reviews.